Pupil Premium

 1 |

-Our assessments, observations and discussions with pupils show that disadvantaged pupils are likely to have emotional and mental health issues that often prove a significant barrier to engagement, learning and wellbeing.
-High quality teaching with specialist SEN strategies and support increases pupils with their engagement in their learning and progress. |
+Our assessments, observations and discussions with pupils and families show that disadvantaged pupils often have more complex family situations which impacts on their emotional and mental health and often proves a significant barrier to engagement, learning and positive wellbeing. |

 Intended outcomes

-This explains the outcomes we are aiming for by the end of our current 3-year strategy plan, and how we will measure impact and outcomes.
+This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure impact and outcomes.

 Intended outcome |